 With the WooCommerce extension for WordPress, you can process PayPal payments from your customers.
 Learn how in this article.

-You can post to your WordPress site by sending e-mail messages.
-Learn how with the Postie plugin for WordPress.
+Using the Postie plugin for WordPress, you can post to your WordPress site just by sending e-mail messages.
+This article covers how to install and configure the Postie plugin for WordPress.

 You can integrate the popular Disqus Comment System into your WordPress site.
-Learn how in this article.
+Learn how to install and configure Disqus in this article.

 You can use the EWWW Image Optimizer plugin to automatically optimize image files as you upload them to your WordPress site, as well as optimize existing images.
 Learn how to install and configure this plugin here.

-This article contains a list of WordPress plugins that A2 Hosting does not recommend, for a variety of reasons.
+This article contains a list of WordPress plugins that A2 Hosting does not recommend.
+These plugins can negatively impact a site's stability, performance, or security.

 You may experience a problem where installed WordPress plugins disappear from the administration page.
 Learn about the likely cause and how to resolve this issue here.